kannankvs/md2/SAI_1.5 Release notes.md

 37) [PR976](https://github.com/opencomputeproject/SAI/pull/976): SAITEST: Added new test scripts to SAI PTF tests for 3AclTableTest_II and L3AclTableTest_III.
 38) [PR977](https://github.com/opencomputeproject/SAI/pull/977): SAITEST: Local routes that are needed in addition to neighbor and next hop are added.
 39) [PR978](https://github.com/opencomputeproject/SAI/pull/978): SAITEST: Supported SAI_ACL_ENTRY_ATTR_FIELD_DST_IP in client.
 40) [PR979](https://github.com/opencomputeproject/SAI/pull/979): SAITEST: Bug fix: Added object declaration so that the life time of the objects will be extended to cleanup stage.
-This is done to resolve the error message "ERROR: saiacl.L3AclTableGroupTestI" that appear in the final block if the traffic test failed.
+This is done to resolve the error message "ERROR: saiacl.L3AclTableGroupTestI" that appears in the final block if the traffic test is failed.
 41) [PR981](https://github.com/opencomputeproject/SAI/pull/981): SAITEST: Bug fix: rif_id1 is created using lag_id1, modified to remove rif_id1 before removing lag_id1.
 42) [PR982](https://github.com/opencomputeproject/SAI/pull/982): SAITEST: Default value of ACL entry fields is 'false'.
 Modified to enable ACL entry action and field when creating ACL entry in PTF client.